Women’s Hair Loss and Alopecia

 Can Keranique cause hair loss?

 Keranique® is a shampoo and serum line that is advertised as a hair regrowth system.
 The hair care line uses an FDA-approved active ingredient of 2% minoxidil (typically referred to as Rogaine®) to help new hair growth.
-Minoxidil topical treatment is effective for hair loss but must be used daily and can have unwanted side effects such as weight gain and an itchy scalp.
+Minoxidil topical treatment is effective for hair loss but must be used daily.
+It can have unwanted side effects, such as weight gain and an itchy scalp.
 However, Keranique is not correlated with new hair loss and is unlikely to cause hair loss if used.

 Can Xeljanz cause hair loss?